 Pine Centre Mall is a single-storey enclosed regional shopping centre.
-The shopping centre was built in 1974, renovated and expanded in 2008 and recently added Winners/HomeSense as a new format anchor, coupled with a strong and diversified tenant mix which also includes Lowes, SportChek and Shoppers Drug Mart.
+The shopping centre was built in 1974, renovated and expanded in 2008 and recently added Winners/HomeSense as a new format anchor, coupled with a strong and diversified tenant mix which also includes SportChek and Shoppers Drug Mart.
+The property is currently under development to include a new 38,000 square foot grocery format anchor (Save on Foods), scheduled to open in 2023.
 The property is situated on a 39.8 acre site and provides parking for 2,350 vehicles.
 Pine Centre Mall is a certified Gold BOMA BEST Sustainable Building.